joey-qytyku/OS-90-fixed/docs/C.md

 So many tutorials teach less about the C language and more about the standard library.

+I wanted to experiment with a different approach.

 # Required Knowledge

 * You have at least tried programming before